 A “special needs trust” (SNT) is a trust designed for a person living with special needs to preserve government-funded benefits when inheriting or receiving large sums of money or assets.
-The trust is created to place that inheritance or sum of money in a trust for the designee’s benefit without hurting that person’s eligibility to receive certain benefits.
+It is created to place that inheritance or sum of money in a trust for the designee’s benefit without hurting that person’s eligibility to receive certain benefits.
 Our Melbourne attorneys have experience assisting clients in establishing special needs trusts for their loved ones.

 Types of Special Needs Trusts

 These SNTs are less common and must meet specific criteria under 42 USC § 1396p.
-First-party SNTs protect formerly earned assets or currently earned assets from being used to pay residual costs Medicaid will not pay because of the beneficiary’s economic status.
+First-party special needs trusts protect formerly earned assets or currently earned assets from being used to pay residual costs Medicaid will not pay because of the beneficiary’s economic status.
 Instead, once the beneficiary dies, the remaining assets in a first-party SNT will be used to pay off any Medicaid liens created during the beneficiary’s life for costs related to their care.

 When to Utilize a Special Needs Trust